About Greer

 Business & Licensing Records

-The Apache County Community Development Department oversees business licenses, zoning regulations, and construction permits for Greer and other unincorporated areas of the county.
+The Apache County Community Development Department oversees business licenses, zoning regulations, and construction permits for Greer and other unincorporated areas throughout Apache County.
 Local residents and entrepreneurs can apply for the necessary approvals and documentation through the department's office in St. Johns.
-The Apache County Economic Development Corporation also works to support businesses and attract new investment to the region.
+The Apache County Economic Development Corporation also works to support businesses and attract new investment to the region, helping to diversify the area's largely tourism-based economy.

 Elections & Voter Records

 Greer, Arizona voters are served by the Apache County Elections Department, part of the Apache County Recorder's Office, located at 75 West Cleveland Street, St. Johns, AZ 85936, phone (928) 337-7675, website https://www.apachecountyaz.org/recorder.
-The County Recorder serves as the official election officer for all Apache County residents, administering federal, state, county, and local elections, maintaining voter registration records, and processing early ballots.
+The County Recorder is the official election officer for all residents, administering federal, state, county, and local elections while maintaining voter registration records and processing early ballots.

 Frequently Asked Questions